Indicative blend: Predominantly Petit Verdot with Cabernet Sauvignon.

 Price Range of 750ml bottle, ex-tax in USD

-California’s Napa Valley wine region is located immediately north of San Pablo Bay, in the north-eastern corner of the San Francisco Bay Area.
-Formed by the Napa river as it flows between the Vacas Mountains (to the east) and the Mayacamas (to the west), the valley runs roughly north-west to south-east for approximately 35 miles (57km).
-The scenic 40-minute drive between Napa and Calistoga passes through some of the most valuable viticultural real estate on Earth.
+Situated immediately north of San Pablo Bay, the valley runs roughly SE - NW for approximately 35 miles (57km) between the Vacas and Mayacamas mountain ranges (to the east and west respectively).
+The scenic 40-minute drive between the Napa and Calistoga townships passes through some of the most valuable viticultural real estate on Earth.... more

 © 2014 Wine-Searcher™